ScienceToKeepAnIon/ScienceToKeepAnIon.github.io/_posts/2021-07-21-initial-commit.md

 {% include lazyload.html image_src="/assets/Initial Commit - Hello World!/Break.gif" image_alt="Break" image_title="Break" %}

-- Static websites generally load much faster than WordPress dynamic websites, but that gap has been nearly closed now, especially due to caching.
+- Static websites generally load much faster than [WordPress](https://wordpress.org/){:target="_blank"} dynamic websites, but that gap has been nearly closed now, especially due to caching.
 I didn't want to deal with the hassle of caching.

 - WordPress requires substantially more maintenance.
 Despite using WordPress managed hosting, you're still expected to do some basic core maintenance.
 You don't need to do that on static websites as they don't have any underlying software to maintain :clap:.